What You Need to Know About the Tide Times in Niue

 • Tautu Sea Track – Low tide

-For more information on these swimming spots and reef walks, see the 10 Attractions in Niue to See at Low Tide and the Best Attractions in Niue that are Determined by the Tide.
+For more information on these swimming spots and reef walks, see the 10 Attractions in Niue to See at Low Tide.

 What You Need to Know About the Tide Times in Niue(c) niuepocketguide.com

-Sea Tracks That Can be Walked at All Tides
+Sea Tracks and Places in Niue that Can Be Walked at All Tides

 Some sea tracks around Niue can be enjoyed at all tides, mainly due to the fact that it doesn’t involve swimming.
 However, there are a few exceptions, such as the Matapa Chasm, which can be swum at all tides, and Anapala Chasm which has a freshwater pool at the bottom not affected by the tide.